New Manchester in Hancock County, West Virginia — The American South (Appalachia)

 Hartford's Mill

 Location.
 40° 32.469′ N, 80° 34.484′ W. Marker is in New Manchester, West Virginia, in Hancock County.
-Marker is at the intersection of Park-Forest 801 and Park-Forest 802, on the right when traveling north on Park-Forest 801.
+It is at the intersection of Park-Forest 801 and Park-Forest 802, on the right when traveling north on Park-Forest 801.
 Located in Tomlinson Run State Park, on the road to the campground.
 Touch for map.
 Marker is in this post office area: New Manchester WV 26056, United States of America.
 Touch for directions.

-Photographed By Mike Wintermantel, July 7, 2013
+Photographed by Mike Wintermantel, July 7, 2013

 3. Hartford's Grist Mill Marker